graphicore/varla-varfo/explorations/calibrate/index.md

 … defined for the purpose of this article, is a superset of print media, it also includes other media when it has similar properties to print.
-Fixed media is not primarily interactive, meaning that it can't be zoomed, scrolled or clicked by the viewer, it may be paged or animated though, it may even have interactive aspects, but those are secondary.
+Fixed media is not primarily interactive, meaning that it can't be zoomed, scrolled, or clicked by the viewer, it may be paged or animated though, it may even have interactive aspects, but those are secondary.
 An example is digital signage or digital advertisement in public space etc.
 The media is "fixed" because it does not appear on the device of the viewer,